 The Engineering Approach to Dating

 More young adults are single now than ever.
 Whether that’s a byproduct of social media, the pandemic, or something else, that’s another story.
-A lot of people are lonely and desperate and don’t even know where to start.
+A lot of people are single and lonely and don’t even know where to start.
 There are all kinds of conflicting advice out there as well.

 After years of trial-and-error and reading all kinds of dating advice, I’ve come to the realization that dating is not just about meeting the right people, but rather a journey of learning and self-improvement.
 And if you don’t have much dating experience, be ready, unless you are already very attractive (or got very lucky), there is a pretty steep learning curve.